About This Chapter

 1. Monitoring & Controlling Phase of Project Management

 A review of this lesson focuses on an overview and definition of the monitoring and controlling phase of the project management methodology and process.

 2. Management by Objectives: Theory & Steps

 Have you ever been given a set of objectives, but no path on how to get those objectives completed?
 Well, in management by objectives, you can be given a set of objectives and reasonably accomplish them.
-In this lesson you will learn what management by objectives is, the theory behind it and what the steps are.
+In this lesson you'll learn what management by objectives is, the theory behind it, and what the steps are.

 3. Management by Objectives & Performance Appraisals

 This lesson looks at why companies have performance appraisals and one particular type of performance appraisal: management by objectives.
 We look at setting employee objectives and how this fits into the 6-step process of management by objectives.